 Out Sourcing & Insurance

-If you still find yourself short of time to implement these and other initiatives, or investigate what’s on the horizon in your industry, then you may want to consider outsourcing some of the work to a fleet management company.
+If you still find yourself short of time to implement these and other initiatives, or investigate what’s on the horizon in your industry, then you may want to consider outsourcing some work to a fleet management company.
 You could also get yourself connected to a fleet-minded dealer who would be able to act as a consultant regarding fleet related matters.

 Lastly, let’s mention insurance coverage for your fleet.
 If you are leasing vehicles, there’s often the situation where a dealer will require you to have a higher level of cover, siting the fact that it is they, not you, who own the vehicle.
 Shop around for your fleet insurance, as it can be critical to saving money.

 Using a fleet insurance broker has many well-known benefits.
 The biggest of these is without a doubt, the time you will save by not having to shop around for the insurance yourself.
 An important fact to remember is that Fleet Insurance is a very specialized area.
 To search the insurance market, and then obtain quotes yourself, could take quite a bit of your time.
 A good broker will know how to streamline the process for you, and as is very often the case, save you money as well.

 Using a route planning program